joemcc-90/leeds-bins-hass/README.md

-# Leeds Bins Home assistant integration
+# Leeds waste collection Home assistant integration

-Welcome to Leeds Bins Home asistant integration!
+Welcome to Leeds waste collection Home asistant integration!
 This is an integration to get data from Leeds City Council in the UK and create sensors for each bin type.

 ## Table of Contents